kyleburton/talks/README.txt

 Abstract:

-There are patterns in your software that sit right in the middle of your blind spot.
-There are many powerful tools for abstraction and refactoring our programming languages - Lisp Macros are a tool that allows you to abstract above the limit that is exists in most programming languages.
-In the precious 10 minutes we have together I hope to convince you that Lisp Macros represent an unique, powerful tool and that learning more about them will improve you as a programmer.
+There are patterns in our software that sit right in the middle of our blind spot.
+We have many powerful tools for abstraction and refactoring in our programming languages - though I believe Lisp Macros are a tool that allows us to abstract above limits that exist in most programming languages.
+In the time we have together I hope to convince you that Lisp Macros represent an unique, powerful tool and that learning more about them will improve us as programmers.

 Bio:

-Kyle is the head of technology at Relay Network, working to fix Business to Consumer communication using Functional Programming and Agile methodologies as secret weapons to build Relay's systems.

-Kyle has worked in domains ranging from e-commerce to web harvesting to large scale data integration.
-He has a very understanding wife who puts up with his technical vagaries and two adorable daughters (both named after cities).
-He cooks a mean soufflé.
+I'm Kyle, I've been involved with software engineering for about twenty five years at this point (2019).
+I've worked in domains and industries ranging from travel to finance, to data integration and now video games (though it's really distributed services, I won't tell anyone if you don't).
+I fancy myself an amateur chef.

 IDEAS:
-  PSC: the threading macros .. and ->
-       they are both code-walkers and demonstrate changing the s-expressions

-  TAV: 'Writing Code to write your Code.'
-  NC:  'A macro is just what you would have written anyway.'

-  TAV:
-       'You have talked about how in almost every language there is a ceiling' 'macros are the only thing that lifts the ceiling of abstraction'
+  TAV: 'You have talked about how in almost every language there is a ceiling'
+       'macros are the only thing that lifts the ceiling of abstraction'

     Perhaps document some kind of hierarchy of abstractions?